JosephEoff/josepheoff.github.io/_posts/2020-06-07-soilmoisture1.md

 The low end of professional equipment is also not really all there.
 Wire connections, and cobbled together housings that aren't waterproof.
 I found one that recommended purchasing a separate housing for the battery because the battery would corrode in the moist conditions inside the data collection controller box.
 Insane.

 I finally found that there are bluetooth connected, waterproof sensors available.
 Xiaomi makes them, and there are several suppliers that sell compatible equipment under different names.
 What's more, the software has a catalog of recommended soil moisture and fertilizer measurements for thousands of plants.
-Not only can you measure with (semi) calibrated sensors, you have concrete recommnedations to follow.
+Not only can you measure with (semi) calibrated sensors, you have concrete recommendations to follow.

 That's a big step in the right direction, so that's the way I went.